 Shipyards in Mobile, ovens in Birmingham, usually living in boarding houses.

 He took that work ethic with him to the University of Alabama.
-He studied business, served on the SGA, and Alabama’s champion debate team – though It was in the Alabama Republican Party where he found his passion for public service.
+He studied business, served on the SGA, and competed with Alabama’s champion debate team – though it was in the Alabama Republican Party where he found his passion for public service.

 Tommy will tell you it wasn’t easy to be a conservative Republican in what was once a very blue Alabama.
 Still, he kept working, serving as the chairman of the University’s College Republicans in 1975 and later as chairman of the state College Republicans.